They Drive by Night (1938 film): Production

-James Curtis adapted his own novel They Drive by Night to provide the screenplay for the film.
-The female victims of the book were prostitutes and to prevent censorship this aspect was watered down.
+The female victims of the original book were prostitutes and to prevent censorship this aspect was watered down.
 Additionally, the book featured scenes of police brutality that were excised altogether.
 The film was made by Warner Brothers at the recently purchased Teddington Studios as a quota film under the Cinematograph Films Act 1927.

 Release

 While the film gained a certificate to be released in the United States, the studio was unable to get a negative out of Britain.
 As a result, the film did not receive a U.S. theatrical release.

 Reception

 Box office

 The film made a profit of £10,557.

 Critical

-On release in the UK it was well received critically.
-Graham Greene praised it for coming close to French cinema with its realism and lack of romanticism.
 The Monthly Film Bulletin wrote: "This gripping and exciting thriller has been admirably produced and directed.
 Great care has been taken with the backgrounds, which are strikingly realistic.
 The strange night life on the trunk roads with the open all-night cafés (pronounced "caffs") is contrasted with the gay and flashy palais de danse.
 The cheap lodging-house is set over against Mr Hoover's luxurious but eerie flat.
 The sinister opening – a group of people waiting outside a prison for the bell which tolls for the execution of a murderer – is repeated in the closing sequence, after a climax in the Grand Guignol tradition."

+The Daily Film Renter wrote: "Gripping story of ex-convict's adventures...
+Emlyn Williams forceful as persecuted hero, and Ernest Thesiger gives grim study as the murderer.
+Holding dramatic entertainment guaranteed to thrill."

+Kine Weekly wrote: "Emlyn Williams, very good as the unhappy hero, and Ernest Thesiger, outstanding as a homicidal maniac, share the acting honours, and in their performances is an arresting blend of rough-stuff and subtlety.
+Good support, atmosphere and dialogue do the rest.
+Mass appeal is terrific.
+Excellent popular booking."

+Picturegoer wrote: "Ernest Thesiger is very good in the macabre role of a sadistic psychologist and Anna Konstam is sympathetic in the role of the dance hostess.
+The story is well told and Arthur Woods's direction is noteworthy."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "outstanding", writing: "Splendid, atmospheric black thriller: the sleeper of its year."

-Leslie Halliwell's 1977 edition of The Filmgoer's Companion cites the picture as the director Arthur B. Woods's most notable film and also a film of note for Ernest Thesiger.